andytom/snippets/README.md

 - [x] Manage commands for the database
 - [x] Manage commands for the index
 - [ ] Add users and permissions
- - [ ] Add user registration, login, log out
+ - [x] Add user login, log out
+ - [ ] Add user registration and account page
  - [ ] Must be logged in to create
  - [ ] Only user or admin can delete or edit
  - [ ] Shared/not shared snippets?